 Yet, Poland is not the only European example of how restricting access to abortion undermines the right to health.
-Malta’s complete ban on it became a hot topic just a couple of weeks ago when Andrea Prudente, an American tourist, was refused her request for abortion after suffering symptoms of an incomplete miscarriage.
-She was admitted to the hospital with severe bleeding and a serious risk of infection.
-However, despite being informed that the pregnancy was no longer viable, she couldn’t receive any further attention, letting her stuck in the country, fearing for her health as the doctors did not certify her as fit to fly.
+Malta’s complete ban on it became a hot topic just a couple of weeks ago when Andrea Prudente, an American tourist, suffered symptoms of an incomplete miscarriage.
+The hospital admitted her with severe bleeding and a serious risk of infection.
+However, after doctors informed her the pregnancy was no longer viable, she couldn’t receive any further attention, letting her stuck in the country, fearing for her health as the doctors did not certify her as fit to fly.
 Eventually, her insurance set an emergency flight to Spain, where she was able to get care.

 A matter of rights

 Religion and morals play a significant role in the controversy surrounding abortion by encompassing deep philosophical questions such as life and death or right or wrong.
-Yet, many consider abortion should be perceived as a matter of health and equity instead of as a political-religious question.
+Yet, many consider abortion as a matter of health and equity instead of as a political-religious question.

 That is the opinion of Rim Ben Aissa, a Tunisian doctor who asserts family planning has played a great role in improving the quality of life of women in the country —an exception in Northern Africa, being the only place the procedure is legal—.
 Once women win control over their bodies, they win control over their life, having better chances of pursuing education and accessing the workforce.
 Only then do Women and men become equal.